replay-framework/replay/README.md

 ## Development flow (hot-swapping)

-RePlay does not use the `play` CLI command, which is used to start a Play1 application in development mode (i.e.: with `play run`) providing auto-compilation and hot-swapping of code changes.
+RePlay does not come with the `play` command line tool, which is used to start a Play1 application in development mode (i.e.: with `play run`) providing auto-compilation and hot-swapping of code changes.

 Developers of RePlay applications need to set up an IDE to get a good development flow.